-- Your share of the cost for a covered drug will be either coinsurance or a copayment, whichever is the larger amount: - o -either coinsurance of 5% of the cost of the drug - \circ -or \$2.65 copayment for a generic drug or a drug that is treated like a generic.
-Or a \$6.60 copayment for all other drugs. - Our plan pays the rest of the cost.
+- Your share of the cost for a covered drug will be either coinsurance or a copayment, whichever is the larger amount: - \circ either coinsurance of 5% of the cost of the drug - \circ -or \$2.55 for a generic drug or a drug that is treated like a generic and \$6.35 for all other drugs. - Our plan pays the rest of the cost.